-Twenty-two studies of this form of meditation have demonstrated its ability to increase peoples' compassion toward themselves and others (30).
+A meta-analysis of 22 studies on this form of meditation demonstrated its ability to increase peoples’ compassion toward themselves and others (

-One study of 100 adults randomly assigned to a program that included loving-kindness meditation found that these benefits were dose-dependent.
+One study in 100 adults randomly assigned to a program that included loving-kindness meditation found that these benefits were dose-dependent.

-In other words, the more effort people put into Metta meditation, the more positive feelings they experienced (31).
+In other words, the more time people spent in weekly metta meditation practice, the more positive feelings they experienced (31).

-Summary: Metta, or loving-kindness meditation, is a practice of developing positive feelings, first toward yourself and then toward others.
-Metta increases positivity, empathy and compassionate behavior toward others.
+Metta, or loving-kindness meditation, is a practice of developing positive feelings, first toward yourself and then toward others.
+Metta increases positivity, empathy, and compassionate behavior toward others.

-Research has shown that meditation may help people learn to redirect their attention, increase their willpower, control their emotions and impulses and increase their understanding of the causes behind their addictive behaviors (35, 36).
+Research has shown that meditation may help people learn to redirect their attention, manage their emotions and impulses, and increase their understanding of the causes behind their (

-Summary: Meditation develops mental discipline and willpower and can help you avoid triggers for unwanted impulses.
-This can help you recover from addiction, lose weight and redirect other unwanted habits.
+Meditation develops mental awareness and can help you manage triggers for unwanted impulses.
+This can help you recover from addiction, manage unhealthy eating, and redirect other unwanted habits.

-Nearly half the population will struggle with insomnia at some point.
+Nearly half of the population will struggle with insomnia at some point.

 Additionally, it can help relax your body, releasing tension and placing you in a peaceful state in which you’re more likely to fall asleep.

-Summary: A variety of meditation techniques can help you relax and control the "runaway" thoughts that can interfere with sleep.
+A variety of meditation techniques can help you relax and control runaway thoughts that can interfere with sleep.
 This can shorten the time it takes to fall asleep and increase sleep quality.

 Your perception of pain is connected to your state of mind, and it can be elevated in stressful conditions.

-Summary: Meditation can diminish the perception of pain in the brain.
-This may help treat chronic pain when used as a supplement to medical care or physical therapy.
+Meditation can diminish the perception of pain in the brain.
+This may help treat chronic pain when used to supplement medical care or physical therapy.